 I'm selling an alcove studio on the Upper East Side and need to close before the lease begins on our rent-stabilized apartment.
-I found out it will take two weeks to get professional listing photos.
-If I take good enough photos on my iPhone, will those work?
+Getting professional listing photos done would take about two weeks.
+If I take photos on my iPhone, will those work?

 When you sell your apartment, listing photos are the first impression you give buyers, and for the New York City sales market, high-quality images are the rule.
 So if you use your own photos, you'll be competing at a disadvantage.
 There's also no financial incentive to skimp on pictures—photography is included in the services offered by your broker.

 Even so, impatient sellers don’t like to hear that it can take up to two weeks to get listing photos prepared.
 This timeframe depends on the level of post production used.

 [Editor's note: A previous version of this post was published in March 2022.
 We are presenting it again in case you missed it.]

 Smartphone photo capabilities are “absolutely amazing,” says Michael Weinstein, photographer and owner of MW Studio, but the techniques his team uses “can get very sophisticated,” he says.

 Capturing an image is only half the job of professional listing photography, says Leon Cato of Leon Cato Photography.
 "The final image you see is a combination of technical know-how, experience, and creative skill both behind the camera and the computer screen," he says.

 Professional photos require a layered technique

 Give this a try—take a photo of your living room in daylight.
 Notice the shadows and how the windows become a blizzard of white.